MDMC.trajectory_analysis package

 property atoms: list[Atom]

-Get the list of Atom which belong to the Configuration
+Get the list of Atom which belong to the Configuration.

 Returns:

-A list of Atom
+A list of all Atom s in Configuration.

 Return type: